skylicht-lab/skylicht-engine/README.md

 <img src="Documents/Media/Samples/sample_noise_3d.jpg"/>

-Thanks [Inigo Quilez](https://www.shadertoy.com/view/4sfGzS) about code reference.

 ## Contributing
 Welcome if you want to contribute your code to **Skylicht Engine** (Ex: add feature or fix bug).
 Wellcome to join the group.
 Open an issue and submit a pull request to this repository.
 Please read [CONTRIBUTING.md](Documents/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

+## Thanks
+- Julien Fryer ([SPARK](https://github.com/Synxis/SPARK)) about references and source code demo of particle system.
+- [Inigo Quilez](https://www.shadertoy.com/view/4sfGzS) about noise code reference.

 ## License
 Skylicht Engine is licensed under [MIT License](LICENSE.md)